FilmakademieRnd/AnimHost/doc/source/nodecollection.rst

 This allows you to group related nodes together and provide a cohesive set of functionality.
 In addition to the nodes themselves, the collection allows you to define pre and post-registration steps, metadata, and other information about the collection.
-This mighbt be useful for nodes that require specific initialization, cleanup steps or access to shared resources.
+This might be useful for nodes that require specific initialization, cleanup steps or access to shared resources.
 Shared resources could be a timer, a database connection, or any other resource that needs to be shared among multiple nodes.
-These resources can be initialized insed the collection and passed to the nodes during their creation through dependency injection.
+These resources can be initialized inside the collection and passed to the nodes during their creation through dependency injection.

 Here's a breakdown of the interface: